About Ebykr

 Breakthrough Alert: Brooks has discovered what makes bicycle saddles great.
 Part visionary founder and committed historical cast, part dogmatic dedication to finding what works best, part growing body of institutional knowledge just begging for use and reuse, part fearlessness to try new ideas that might just make a better ride — these are the qualities that define the Brooks brand and their saddles.
 That many tend to look the same over time is a natural by-product of having discovered something great.
 As the old saying goes, if it ain’t broke, don’t fix it.

 Brooks themselves became so confident in the quality of their saddles they started guaranteeing them for life in the late 1920s.
 The March 1928 issue of CTC Gazette is said to include an advertisement in which they state, “Brooks Saddles are Guaranteed for Ever.”
-Whilst not the case for long before or after this ad appeared, most would agree the company still makes a damn fine cycling saddle.
+While not the case for long before or after this ad appeared, most would agree the company still makes a damn fine cycling saddle.

 So why, then, were there four distinct deviations from the Brooks-as-cycling-saddle-manufacturer master plan along the way?
 (Well, three and a half, at least).
 Before attempting to answer that question, let’s have a look at what those deviations were.
 Together, they represent among the more interesting anomalies in the company’s storied history.